cavaliba/cmt_monitor/docs/docs/configuration.md

 Default : no

-For an alert to be sent to a pager, this option must be set at *ALL* levels:
+For an alert to be sent to a pager, this option must be explicity active at *ALL* levels:

 * global section
 * pager section (name: enable)
 * at individual checks requiring a pager notification.

-### pager_rate_limit : seconds

-Scope: global

-Default : 7200 seconds

-Pager notifications won't be sent more frequently than `pager_rate_limit` seconds by this CMT instance.

 ### alert_delay : seconds